zyn99xjtu/APTM/README.md

 We also present a large Multi-Attribute and Language Search dataset for text-based person retrieval, called **MALS**, and explore the feasibility of performing pre-training on both attribute recognition and image-text matching tasks in one stone.
 In particular, MALS contains 1, 510, 330 image-text pairs, which is about 37.5× larger than prevailing CUHK-PEDES, and all images are annotated with 27 attributes.

 Extensive experiments validate the effectiveness of the pre-training on MALS, achieving the state-of-the-art retrieval performance via APTM on three challenging real-world benchmarks.
 In particular, APTM achieves a consistent improvement of +6.60%, +7.39%, and +15.90% Recall@1 accuracy on CUHK-PEDES, ICFG-PEDES, and RSTPReid datasets by a clear margin, respectively.
-More details can be found at our paper: [Towards Unified Text-based Person Retrieval: A Large-scale Multi-Attribute and Language Search Benchmark](https://arxiv.org/abs/2306.02898)
 <div align="center"><img src="assets/framework.jpg" width="600"></div>

 ## News